Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 as well as an error notice to the [pQp Console](/Streetwise-Wordpress-MVC/#logging-utility/php-quick-profiler) if you are running in the development environment.

+###public function before()

+This method will run before any controller method is executed.

+###public function after()

+This method will run after any controller method is executed

 ##Logging/Utility

 ***